Scott-fo/t3-clone/README.md

 # Simple clone of T3 Chat.
+Aimed to stay true to the same mission statement of focusing on excellent performance.
+Chats, messages, and active model are all handled local first.
-Prioritised features that I use and care about.
+Prioritised features that I use and care about:

 - Local first
-- Multi provider
+- Multi provider (OpenAI, Gemini, Anthropic, OpenRouter)
+- Code formatting (optional wrap, easy copy)
+- Keybinds (ctrl + number to jump to chat in hot bar, ctrl + h to pin chat to hotbar, ctrl + s to start new chat, ctrl + r to search for a chat)
-- Concurrenct chats
+- Concurrent chats
 - Persistent streams
+- Fork chats
 - Hot bar
 - Keybinds (ctrl + number to jump to chat in hot bar, ctrl + h to pin chat to hotbar, ctrl + s to start new chat, ctrl + r to search for a chat)
+- Basic chat sharing

 ## Todo:
-- Sharable Chats
+- Cancel message
+- Add more than base share to chats (add to account etc)
 - More control via settings page
+- Extend reasoning support (only shown for indicated openai models for now)
+- Restyle model selection & expand open router model list.
 - Attachments
 - Image gen